-Keep scrolling for a video tutorial on how to make these DIY Mosquito Repellent Candles.
+Keep scrolling for a video tutorial on how to make this Easy DIY Pumpkin Spice Face Mask.

 The aroma of this DIY Lemongrass Lip Balm reminds me of the springtime!
 When combined, lemongrass and vanilla essential oils are a match made in heaven.
 It gives the balm a zingy yet subtle, smooth aroma.

 I normally have very dry skin, therefore I constantly have chapped lips.
 I’ve been using this lip balm daily for over a week and my lips have never been softer!
 Your skin will LOVE all the natural ingredients put into this recipe.